-The confectionery company Darrell Lea was founded in Sydney by an English immigrant, Harry Lea, in 1927, and named after his youngest son.
+The confectionery company Darrell Lea was founded in Sydney by an English immigrant, Harry Levy, in 1927, and named after his youngest son.
 Harry’s foundation product was Bulgarian Rock, a type of hard nougat.
 The company remained in family hands until 2012 when it was put into receivership and sold.
 The new owners closed the famous stores and the products are now only available in supermarkets and independent retailers.

-Harry Lea and his wife began selling homemade confectionery through their fruit shop in Manly, then opened a shop in Sydney’s Haymarket in 1927 and introduced the Darrell Lea brand.
+Harry Levy and his wife began selling homemade confectionery through their fruit shop in Manly, then opened a shop in Sydney’s Haymarket in 1927 and introduced the Darrell Lea brand.
 Over the next 10 years, they opened more stores in Sydney and by 1936 had moved their manufacturing operation to premises under one of the arches of the new Sydney Harbour Bridge.
 These were the Depression years and Darrell Lea profited by selling their confectionery for half the price of other brands.

 The first interstate store opened in Melbourne’s Swanston Street in 1940 and the company continued to expand.
 The pervading odour of liquorice became a distinguishing feature of more than 80 stores across Australia, either attracting or (in some cases) repelling passers-by.
 Harry invented many new products, including the iconic Soft Eating Liquorice and Rocklea Road.
 Darrell Lea’s nougat Easter egg, complete with fluffy chick, became a fixture of the range from the 1930s and the number of regular lines grew to more than 800.